embedded-office/canopen-stack/docs/docs/start/quickstart.md

 ### Hardware Connection

-For the hardware connection, you need to add a CAN driver which implements the following interface functions:
+For the hardware connection, you need to select or add some drivers to your project:

 ```c
 int16_t COIfCanRead  (CO_IF *cif, CO_IF_FRM *frm);